infinispan/python-client/README.md

 ## Use the client
 An example of client usage is in the test.py script.
 Run it to check if everything went fine.
-You need an up and running local Infinispan server ore you'll get a connection error.
+You need an up and running local Infinispan server and a cache named 'default' or you'll have errors.

     python3 test.py